 As of January 12, 2022, the Kent County Health Department reports 127,661 total cases of COVID-19, of which 49,689 are active.
 The department further breaks down those numbers by municipality and zip code.

 By zip code, local cumulative cases are as follows:

 By municipality, local cumulative cases are as follows:

-Vaccines for COVID-19 were first approved for use late in 2020 and, as of May 2021, all Michigan residents age 12 and older are eligible to receive the vaccine if they wish.
+Vaccines for COVID-19 were first approved for use late in 2020 and, as of November 2021, all Michigan residents age 5 and older are eligible to receive the vaccine if they wish.
 Of the three vaccines currently approved, two require two doses to be fully effective.
 Everyone age 18 and older is also eligible to receive a booster shot six months after their initial series of vaccines.

-Currently, 56.9% of Kent County residents are fully vaccinated and 44.3% of Ionia County residents are fully vaccinated, per data available through the Kent County Health Department.
-Percentages refer to population older than age 16.
+Currently, 64.2% of Kent County residents are fully vaccinated and 48.6% of Ionia County residents are fully vaccinated, per data available through the Kent County Health Department.
+Percentages refer to population age 5 and older.

 Facility Resident New Resident Cumulative Staff New Staff Cumulative Deaths

 Laurels of Kent 0 61 0 38 13(residents)

 Maple Ridge Manor 0 5 0 15 1 (resident)